 Oppenheimer & Co.
-Inc. raised its stake in International Business Machines Corporation (NYSE:IBM - Free Report) by 5.1% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 80,535 shares of the technology company's stock after acquiring an additional 3,934 shares during the quarter.
+Inc. raised its position in shares of International Business Machines Corporation (NYSE:IBM - Free Report) by 5.1% in the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 80,535 shares of the technology company's stock after purchasing an additional 3,934 shares during the quarter.
 Oppenheimer & Co.
-Inc.'s holdings in International Business Machines were worth $20,026,000 at the end of the most recent reporting period.
+Inc.'s holdings in International Business Machines were worth $20,026,000 at the end of the most recent quarter.

-International Business Machines (NYSE:IBM - Get Free Report) last released its earnings results on Wednesday, April 23rd.
-The technology company reported $1.60 earnings per share for the quarter, beating the consensus estimate of $1.42 by $0.18.
-The company had revenue of $14.54 billion during the quarter, compared to the consensus estimate of $14.41 billion.
-International Business Machines had a return on equity of 37.43% and a net margin of 8.71%.
-International Business Machines's revenue was up .5% compared to the same quarter last year.
-During the same period in the previous year, the company posted $1.68 EPS.
-As a group, equities research analysts expect that International Business Machines Corporation will post 10.78 earnings per share for the current year.
+International Business Machines (NYSE:IBM - Get Free Report) last released its quarterly earnings results on Wednesday, April 23rd.
+The technology company reported $1.60 EPS for the quarter, topping analysts' consensus estimates of $1.42 by $0.18.
+The firm had revenue of $14.54 billion during the quarter, compared to analysts' expectations of $14.41 billion.
+International Business Machines had a net margin of 8.71% and a return on equity of 37.43%.
+The firm's revenue for the quarter was up .5% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.68 EPS.
+On average, equities analysts anticipate that International Business Machines Corporation will post 10.78 EPS for the current fiscal year.

 International Business Machines Increases Dividend

 The company also recently announced a quarterly dividend, which was paid on Tuesday, June 10th.
-Investors of record on Friday, May 9th were issued a $1.68 dividend.
-This is a boost from International Business Machines's previous quarterly dividend of $1.67.
-This represents a $6.72 annualized dividend and a yield of 2.39%.
+Shareholders of record on Friday, May 9th were paid a $1.68 dividend.
+This represents a $6.72 annualized dividend and a yield of 2.30%.
+This is an increase from International Business Machines's previous quarterly dividend of $1.67.
 International Business Machines's dividend payout ratio (DPR) is 115.66%.

 (